List of localities in Victoria

 This is a list of locality names and populated place names in the state of Victoria, Australia, outside the Melbourne metropolitan area.
 It is organised by region from the south-west of the state to the east and, for convenience, is sectioned by Local Government Area (LGA).
 Localities are bounded areas recorded on VICNAMES, although boundaries are the responsibility of each council.
 Many localities cross LGA boundaries, some being partly within three LGAs, but are listed here once under the LGA in which the major population centre or area occurs.

-The Office of Geographic Names (OGN), led by the Registrar of Geographic Names, administers the naming or renaming of localities (as well as roads, and other features) in Victoria, and maintains the Register of Geographic Names, referred as the VICNAMES register, pursuant to the Geographic Place Names Act 1998.
+The Registrar of Geographic Names, supported by Geographic Names Victoria, administers the naming or renaming of localities (as well as roads, and other features) in Victoria, and maintains the Register of Geographic Names, referred as the VICNAMES register, pursuant to the Geographic Place Names Act 1998.
 The OGN has issued the mandatory Naming rules for places in Victoria, Statutory requirements for naming roads, features and localities – 2016 (naming rules), which took effect on 2 February 2017, and which are based on national standards and policies in naming of such places.
-Detailed maps showing locality boundaries within a LGA are available on the Land Victoria website.
+Detailed maps showing locality boundaries within a LGA are available on the Land Use Victoria website.

 Introduction

 Although the names of localities may in some cases be the same as parishes (surveyed cadastral divisions), their boundaries often differ.
 For instance the locality of Tyrendarra contains part of the parish of Narrawong to the west of the Fitzroy River, due to the township being established on the western border of the parish and postal services etc.to that area being supplied from Tyrendarra (the first two subscribers to the telephone service in 1925 were resident in the parish of Narrawong).
 The locality of Tyrendarra East also lies within the parish.

 Bracketed behind locality names are the names of official neighbourhoods (unbounded areas listed by the Registrar of Geographic Names) that lie generally within the locality.
 The locality of Ouyen contains eighteen neighbourhoods, five of which once had a railway station and fourteen of which once had a post office.
 The amalgamation of farm properties, the consequent reduced population, closure of postal and railway facilities has led to the amalgamation of erstwhile localities, although those living there would not consider themselves to be living in Ouyen and their mail would still be addressed accordingly.
 In contrast, those living in the neighbourhood of Narrawong East would all give their address as Tyrendarra.
 The reason for the existence of the named neighbourhood was the State School (now closed) of the same name, nearer to Tyrendarra township than the Tyrendarra school, but within Narrawong parish and named accordingly.
 This is borne out by the official coordinates being those of the school.
-The list of neighbourhoods, with geographic coordinates, are available from Land Victoria.
+Neighbourhoods, with geographic coordinates, can be found through the Land Use Victoria via the VICNAMES Register.